 Home page

-Landing page for the website which you can go back to at any point by clicking on the butterfly in the top left corner, or by clicking on ‘Home’ in the breadcrumb web page trail under the butterfly.
+Landing page for the website.
+You can go back to this page at any point by 1) clicking on the butterfly in the top left corner, or 2) clicking on the house icon in the breadcrumb page trail under the butterfly.

 Start here

-Explains why this LNRS has been developed, who it is for and what it includes.
+Explains why this LNRS has been developed, who it’s for and what it includes.

 Summary